"I got a citation! What do I do?"

 - You can make an ONLINE PAYMENT through our online payment option at Municipal Online Services.
 View and pay court citations online.

-"What if I don't want to pay the scheduled fine?"
+"What if I don't want to pay the scheduled fine and have a conviction?"

 - You have other options.
 Study our web page "Resolving Your Citation".